List of Garfield characters: Org

+Org is a possible ancestor of Garfield who is the first cat to be adopted.
+Either he or the family dog ate Chuck, Org's owner.

 Odie's family

 Big Bob

 While most of Odie's ancestry, including his parents, is unknown, in Garfield: His 9 Lives, Cave Cat Garfield, a Stone Age ancestor of Garfield is friends with Big Bob, the Stone Age ancestor of Odie.